 This factsheet explains WDFW's legislative priorities as well as the fiscal impact to and the potential revenue gain for the agency.

 The Washington Department of Fish and Wildlife operates as the state's principal agency for species protection and conservation, under a mandate defined in Title 77 of the Revised Code of Washington (RCW).
 That legislative mandate directs the department to preserve, protect, perpetuate and manage fish and wildlife and to provide fishing and hunting opportunities.
-Department activities also are subject to provisions of Title 220 and Title 232 of the Washington Administrative Code (WAC).
+Department activities also are subject to provisions of Title 220 of the Washington Administrative Code (WAC).